apache/systemds/docs/beginners-guide-to-dml-and-pydml.md

 The [Language Reference](dml-language-reference.html) contains highly detailed information regarding DML.

-In addition, many excellent examples of DML and PyDML can be found in the `system-ml/scripts` and `system-ml/test/scripts/applications` directories.
+In addition, many excellent examples of DML and PyDML can be found in the [`scripts`](https://github.com/apache/incubator-systemml/tree/master/scripts) directory.